newrelic/newrelic-agent-control/docs/README.md

 The **Open Agent Management Protocol** is "_...a network protocol for remote management of large fleets of data collection agents_" (from the [public specs](https://github.com/open-telemetry/opamp-spec/blob/main/specification.md)).

 In a nutshell, OpAMP is the protocol handling the communication with the Fleet Management backend:
-  - Super Agent registers itself as an agent.
+  - Agent Control registers itself as an agent.
   - Supervisors register agents.
   - Both receive remote configurations.
   - Both report health and status (metadata, effective configuration, …).
   - Both will receive package availability messages (not implemented).

-Agents (including the super agent itself) support either `local` or `remote` configuration.
+Agents (including the agent control itself) support either `local` or `remote` configuration.
 Local configuration is expected to be deployed together with the SA.
 Remote configuration is centrally defined and managed via Fleet Management.

 ### Agent Types